pingcap/docs/three-data-centers-in-two-cities-deployment.md

 ---
-title: Deployment Solution for Three Data Centers in Two Cities
+title: Three Data Centers in Two Cities Deployment
-summary: Learn the deployment solution for three data centers in two cities.
+summary: Learn the deployment solution to three data centers in two cities.
-category: how-to
+category: tutorials
 ---

-# Deployment Solution for Three Data Centers in Two Cities
+# Three Data Centers in Two Cities Deployment

 This document introduces the architecture and configuration of the deployment solution for three data centers (DC) in two cities.